Surajit00007/Security_Deposit_Register/README.md

 ## Data Storage

-- All data is stored locally in your browser using LocalStorage
+- All data is stored securely in Firebase Firestore
-- Data persists between sessions on the same browser
+- Data is tied to your authenticated user account
+- **Cloud Sync**: Access your data from any device after login
-- **Important**: Data is device/browser specific and not synced across devices
+- **Backup**: Data is automatically backed up by Firebase
-- Consider regular exports for backup purposes
+- **Security**: Industry-standard security with Firebase Authentication

 ## Browser Compatibility